Have you always dreamed of a better home but don’t want to move from the neighbourhood?

 Delays And Chaos

-Bad weather and personal tragedies in the workforce are just some unforeseen reasons that may delay the timeline.
-And since you’d want to live on the site during the rebuild, living in cramped spaces will invariably result in discomfort.
-Arranging for temporary accommodations is another pain in the neck as you also have to store the furniture safely.
+Bad weather and personal tragedies in the workforce are just some of the unforeseen reasons that may delay the timeline.
+Since you’d want to live on the site during the rebuild, living in cramped spaces will invariably result in discomfort.
+Arranging for temporary accommodations is another pain in the neck, as you also have to store the furniture safely.

 Getting The Right People On Board